hemantsojitra/Udacity_Data_Engineer_Nanodegree/Readme.md

 # Udacity Data Engineering Nanodegree

 Projects and resources developed in the  [DEND Nanodegree](https://www.udacity.com/course/data-engineer-nanodegree--nd027)  from Udacity.

+## Project 1 - Data Modeling

-## Project 1:  Relational Databases - Data Modeling with PostgreSQL
+### Project 1.1:  Relational Databases - Data Modeling with PostgreSQL

 Developed a relational database using PostgreSQL to model user activity data for a music streaming app.
 Skills include: